easolhq/easolhq.github.io/docs/guides/pricing_and_payments/promotions.md

 Promotions must have a start date, they may have expiry date and/or have been expired manually. `promotion.active` will return true only if today's date is on or after the start date, the end date is after today and the promotion has not been manually expired.

-Creators want to advertised promotions as often as possible in Sites and there are many ways you may wish to do this for them.
+Creators want to advertise promotions as often as possible in Sites and there are many ways you may wish to do this for them.

 ### Show the promotion category, tagline, expiry date, or discount amount